sandeepmk2006/Legacy-Code-Modernization/README.md

 # Legacy Code Modernizer

 This project is a web-based tool for modernizing legacy code (Java, COBOL) into modern languages like Python and Go.
-It uses a large language model to perform the code conversion.
+It uses a large language model to perform the code conversions.

 ## Features